 We also note that the ATLAS median seeings (see Fig. 8) in the riz bands are 0.90, 0.81 and 0.84 arcsec FWHM.
 In u and g the median seeings are 1.0 and 0.95 arcsec FWHM.
 These distributions are well within our <1.4arcsec specification and are significantly better than the SDSS equivalents.
-ATLAS median $5\sigma$ stellar AB magnitude limits are 22.0 in u, 23.1 in g, 22.67 in r, 22.0 in i and 20.87 in z, again well within specification.
+ATLAS median 5σ stellar AB magnitude limits are 22.0 in u, 23.1 in g, 22.67 in r, 22.0 in i and 20.87 in z, again well within specification.
 Full details of these and other survey characteristics are given in our DR3 release descriptions that accompany the data on the ESO SAF (or see http://astro.dur.ac.uk/Cosmology/vstatlas).

-Until now we have calibrated magnitude zeropoints using APASS star magnitudes and these still show problems due to the need to extrapolate to u and z from APASS gri and due to some residual issues in the APASS gri photometry.
-With the completion of ATLAS, we are now in a better position to use the 2 arcmin overlaps between tiles to produce an improved calibration, particularly in u, because this method requires large contiguous areas.
-We are also using the Gai DR2 G, $B_p$ and $R_p$ photometry to finalise our global photometry scales in griz.
+Until recently we calibrated magnitude zeropoints using APASS star magnitudes but these still showed problems due to the need to extrapolate to u and z from APASS gri and due to some residual issues in the APASS gri photometry.
+With the completion of ATLAS, in DR4 we were able to use the 2 arcmin overlaps between tiles to produce an improved calibration in u.
+We also used the Gaia DR2 G, B_p and R_p photometry to finalise our global photometry scales in griz.
+This global photometric calibration is now available in ATLAS DR4.